William Happer: Climate change position

-Happer disagrees with the scientific consensus on climate change, stating that "Some small fraction of the 1 °C warming during the past two centuries must have been due to increasing CO2, which is indeed a greenhouse gas", but argues that "most of the warming has probably been due to natural causes."
-Michael Oppenheimer said that Happer’s claims are "simply not true" and that the preponderance of evidence and majority of expert opinion points to a strong anthropogenic influence on rising global temperatures.
+Happer disagrees with the scientific consensus on climate change, stating that "Some small fraction of the 1 °C warming during the past two centuries must have been due to increasing CO2, which is indeed a greenhouse gas", but argues that "most of the warming has probably been due to natural causes".
+Michael Oppenheimer, co-founder of the Climate Action Network, said that Happer’s claims are "simply not true" and that the preponderance of evidence and majority of expert opinion points to a strong anthropogenic influence on rising global temperatures.
 Climate Science Watch published a point-by-point rebuttal to one of Happer’s articles.
 A petition that he coauthored to change the official position of the American Physical Society to a version that raised doubts about global warming was overwhelmingly rejected by the APS Council.
 Happer has no formal training as a climate scientist, and says that his beliefs about climate change come from his experience at the Department of Energy, at which he supervised all non-weapons energy research, including climate change research.

-In 2014, Happer said that the "demonization of carbon dioxide is just like the demonization of the poor Jews under Hitler."
+In 2014, Happer said that the "demonization of carbon dioxide is just like the demonization of the poor Jews under Hitler".

 In December 2015, Happer was targeted in a sting operation by the environmental activist group Greenpeace.
 Posing as consultants for a Middle Eastern oil and gas company, they asked Happer to write a report touting the benefits of rising carbon emissions.
 Happer declined a fee for his work, calling it a "labor of love", but said that they could donate to the "objective evidence" climate-change organization CO2 Coalition, which suggested that he contact the Donors Trust to keep the source of the funds secret as requested by the Greenpeace sting operation.
 Hiding the sources of funding in this way is lawful under U.S. law.
 Happer further acknowledged that his report would probably not pass peer-review with a scientific journal.
 In an interview, Happer responded to the sting operation: "I was only interested in helping the 'client' to publicize my long-held views, not to peddle whatever message the 'client' had in mind ...
 I have never taken a dime for any of my activities to educate the public that more CO2 will benefit the world."